raultm/semver/README.md

 What `gitsv` do?
 ---------------

-When you want declare a new version `gitsv` find your last [semantic version](http://semver.org/), calculate the new version, create a commit changing the VERSION file and adding a tag with this the new version.
+When you want declare a new version `gitsv` finds your last [semantic version](http://semver.org/), calculate the new version, create a commit changing the VERSION file and adding a tag with this the new version.

 What can I do with `gitsv`?
 -------------------------